francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 Initialized empty Git repository in /home/franco/repos/git-demo-repo/.git/
 ```

-Git will initialize all of the files used to do its magic in the `.git` subdirectory:
+Git will initialize all the files used to do its magic in the `.git` subdirectory:

 ```shell
 [~/repos/git-demo-repo] % ls .git/